isomerpages/moe-bedoksouthsec/_student-development/NDLP/Device Support.md

 </tbody>
 </table>

-Please note that devices sent by parents/students directly to the service centres will not be subjected to the same courier pickup services offered through the school’s service desk.
+Please note that devices sent by parents/students directly to the service centres will not be subjected to the same courier pickup services offered through the school’s service desk.&nbsp;

 ### Device Contractor Information